AbyelT/DD2482-devops-tasks/test2/step5.md

 ## Docker hub

 In order to create functions, you need to know where they will be stored as a container image.
 This could either be a local container registry or a remote registry like *Docker Hub*.
-For simplicity we will use Docker hub.
+For simplicity, we will use Docker hub.

 You will need to create an account at Docker hub, this is free and is mostly used for pulling and pushing images to the registry.
 Sign up here: [Docker hub](https://hub.docker.com/)